Feature management

 Highlighting feature versions

-Similar to higher tier features, feature versions like Experiment and Beta should be easily identifiable, using a badge with an explanation in a popover:
+Similar to higher tier features, feature versions like experiment and beta should be easily identifiable, using a badge with an explanation in a popover:

 Experiment | Beta |